"Each day of our lives we make deposits in the memory banks of our children"

 — Charles R. Swindoll

-Mediation can be helpful when parents have difficulty agreeing on a parenting plan.
-Having a third party mediate these difficult issues allows for discussion to happen in a safe, neutral location.
-The goal of the mediator is to facilitate discussion, address concerns, and support parents in reaching agreements regarding their parenting plan.
+PCCRC can be helpful when parents have difficulty agreeing on a parenting plan.
+Having a third party facilitate these difficult issues allows for discussion to happen in a safe, neutral location.
+The goal of the PCCRC is to facilitate discussion, address concerns, and support parents in reaching agreements regarding their parenting plan.
 The child’s best interest is emphasized during this process.

 A child custody evaluation, also known as 3111, is a process in which the CCRC is appointed by the Court.
 This process differs from above in that the evaluator's role is to assess the family system while focusing on the child(ren)'s best interest.
 The evaluator will meet with the parents, child(ren), and other important individuals in the child(ren)'s life.
 Information is gathered, assessed, and recommendations are submitted to the Court.

-I have completed the training requirements, and I am up to date on my yearly training mandates to mediate child custody cases in Sacramento and surrounding counties.
+I have completed the training requirements, and I am up to date on my yearly training mandates to provide PCCRC and 3111 Child Custody Evaluations in Sacramento and surrounding counties.
 Please contact Marcey Navarro directly for current Professional Vitae.